officialputuid/toolsig/README.md

 ## Update

-	☑ [31/03/2019] Instagram API issues.
+	☑ Fix Instagram API issues.
-	☑ [31/03/2019] Problem in some tools because of nodejs error.
+	☑ Fix Problem in some tools because of nodejs error.
-	☑ [31/03/2019] Add information on the current Username (Current Account) ☑ [31/03/2019] Problem with using this tool in RDP (Ex: TRY TO LOGIN dll).
+	☑ Add information on the current Username (Current Account) ☑ Fix Problem with using this tool in RDP (Ex: TRY TO LOGIN dll).
-	☑ [31/03/2019] Addition of features (Input Total of Target You Want/ITTYW) in some tools.
+	☑ Addition of features (Input Total of Target You Want/ITTYW) in some tools.
-	☑ [31/03/2019] The update has been included in the Package so you don't need to update again.
+	☑ The update has been included in the Package so you don't need to update again.
-	☑ [31/03/2019] Improvements In Display Program & Changes in system usage programs to make it easier to use.
+	☑ Improvements In Display Program & Changes in system usage programs to make it easier to use.

 ## Contributing
 	☆ Aldi Nugraha a.k.a (Ccocot Ccocot).